mahnkong/gradle-teg2neo4j-plugin/README.md

 - BuildTask: All task nodes
 - SucessfulTask: All successful task nodes
-- FailureTask: All successful task nodes
+- FailureTask: All failed task nodes

 The following attributes are set for each task node (based on the task's state after the build finished):